Women add more than 2 hours of daily work, men only 40 minutes

 The new study appears in the June 2015 issue of the Journal of Marriage and Family.
 The study results are also discussed in the Council on Contemporary Families’ Symposium on Housework, Gender and Parenthood that was released May 6, 2015..

-Kamp Dush and Yavorsky co-authored the research with Sarah Schoppe-Sullivan, professor of human sciences at Ohio State.
+Kamp Dush and Yavorsky co-authored the research with Sarah Schoppe-Sullivan, professor at Ohio State.

 The data came from The New Parents Project, a long-term study that is investigating how dual-earner couples adjust to becoming parents for the first time.
 In all, 182 couples participated in this study.